MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mfa-licensing.md

 ## Compare multifactor authentication policies

 Our recommended approach to enforce MFA is using [Conditional Access](~/identity/conditional-access/overview.md).
-Review the following table to determine the what capabilities are included in your licenses.
+Review the following table to determine what capabilities are included in your licenses.

 | Policy | Security defaults | Conditional Access | Per-user MFA |
 | --- |:---:|:---:|:---:|